Private, In-Home Tutoring in Brick Township, New Jersey

-Brick Township District Curriculum Used in Our In-Home Tutoring Programs
+Brick Township District and Curriculum

 The curriculum of Brick Township is modeled from the National Core Standards as well as the New Jersey Core Curriculum Content Standards.
 The English Language Arts curriculum focuses on the five major components of learning language arts: speaking, reading, writing, listening and language.
 The goals of these are to help the student achieve college readiness and to achieve literacy in English as well as History/Social Studies, science and technical subjects.